sudarshan032/movie-recommendation-using-python/README.md

 1. Clone the repository: `git clone https://github.com/your-username/movie-recommendation.git`
-2. Heres the link to download the dataset https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows/download?datasetVersionNumber=1
-3. Heres the link for website of dataset https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows

-4. Navigate to the project directory: `cd movie-recommendation`
+2. Navigate to the project directory: `cd movie-recommendation`

-5. Run the recommendation script: `python recommend.py`
+3. Run the recommendation script: `python recommend.py`

-6. Enter the title of a movie when prompted.
+4. Enter the title of a movie when prompted.

-7. Receive a list of recommended movies based on content similarity.
+5. Receive a list of recommended movies based on content similarity.